Surajram1707/Surajram1707/README.md

 ### Hi there 👋

+This is Surajram.S , a student of Third year of the Department of ComputerScience and Engineering,SVCE.
+I am an aspiring Front End Web developer and a Front End App Developer.
+I love working with OpenCV too.

 <!--
 **Surajram1707/Surajram1707** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.